Saltar al contenido principal

 La función de Bessel es un tema inagotable — siempre hay propiedades más útiles de las que uno sabe.
 En la física matemática a menudo se utilizan libros especializados.

-This page titled 10.5: Propiedades de las funciones de Bessel is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Niels Walet via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.5: Propiedades de las funciones de Bessel is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Niels Walet via source content that was edited to the style and standards of the LibreTexts platform.